or-yam/swapi-react/README.md

 # SWAPI with create-react-app

+## Running the app locally

+1. clone the repo
+2. run `npm i`
+3. run `npm start`
+4. open `http://localhost:3000/` in your browser
-The api doesn't expose an endpoint to get all vehicles without pagination.

-Since there is no upcoming Star-wars movie, I assumed that the number of

-results will stay constant: 39 vehicles in 4 pages.
+The api doesn't expose an endpoint to get all vehicles without pagination and since there is no upcoming Star-wars movie, I assumed that the number of results will stay constant: 39 vehicles in 4 pages.

 After the first fetch the data will be stored in local-storage.